Sintra-Portugal.com

 Sintra hike Caminho de Santa Maria

-On the secondswitch back, you’ll find a clearing through the trees and a view over the suburbs of Mercês and Algueirão–Mem Martins.
+At the second switchback, a clearing opens through the trees to give you a view out over the suburbs of Mercês and Algueirão-Mem Martins.

 Sintra view

-The path now passes through the Segunda Cintura de Muralha (The Second Walls).
-During the Moorish era (9-11th centuries) this outer wall would have provided protection to the local population and farm animals when under attack.
+A little further up, the path passes through the Segunda Cintura de Muralha, the Second Walls.
+During the Moorish era between the 9th and 11th centuries, this outer ring of fortifications sheltered the local population and their animals when raiders came over the hills.

 Segunda Cintura de Muralha Sintra